chalatz/tours/pages/info/reviews-comments-content.md

     time.
 Manuel was a wonderful driver and so knowledgeable.
 We loved visiting Rhodes
     - we learnt lots as well as seeing what a lovely island it is.
 There was nothing that could be improved and I will leave a 5 star review when we return from our holiday.
-Thank you for all your help.<br>\nRita (July 24th)<br>\nrita.percival@btinternet.com\n\nThank you Nicholas for reaching out.
+Thank you for all your help.<br>\nRita (July 24th) London\n\nThank you Nicholas for reaching out.
 We enjoyed our time with both Sergio and Michael.<br>\nThey were both very knowledgeable and friendly and really provided us with a lot of education about Rhodes.
 We really enjoyed exploring the island and felt like we received a valuable overview and hit some of the main sights.
-It exceeded our expectations.<br>\nThank you again for all the work you and your team do!<br>\nTom (July 13th)<br>\ndraper1424@gmail.com\n\nHello Nicholas, We have been continuing our Greek odyssey through the Greek Islands.
+It exceeded our expectations.<br>\nThank you again for all the work you and your team do!<br>\nTom (July 13th) Weddington North Carolina USA\n\nHello Nicholas, We have been continuing our Greek odyssey through the Greek Islands.
 Thank you and please thank Sergio for a thoroughly enjoyable day.
 We are all in agreement that our experience in Rhodes, and with thanks to Sergio, was the best so far.
 Our lunch on the day is still a topic of conversation.
-When I get back home I will post a very favourable TripAdvisor review.<br>\nThanks again (July 13th)<br>\nFernando and Company<br>\nsangilf1@bigpond.com\n\nNicholas, Thanks for the incredible service you and Andrew provided this past week in Rhodes.<br>\nYour outreach during our tour was fantastic.
-We will rave about your company on Trip Advisor.<br>\nHope to see you again sometime.<br>\nAll our best.
-Regards to Andreas<br>\nJoel and Phyllis (July 12th)<br>\njoel@theharmonygroupllc.com\n\nNickolas, The tour was great.
+When I get back home I will post a very favourable TripAdvisor review.<br>\nThanks again (July 13th) Fernando and Company, Mount Kembla Australia\n\nNicholas, Thanks for the incredible service you and Andrew provided this past week in Rhodes.
+Your outreach during our tour was fantastic.
+    We will rave about your company on Trip Advisor. \nHope to see you again sometime.<br>\nAll our best.
+Regards to Andreas, Joel and Phyllis (July 12th) New Braunfels  Texas
+    \ USA\n\nNickolas, The tour was great.
 Mike was great.
 The restaurant was great.
-I'll tell anyone that comes to call you and we will write as nice of a review as possible.<br>\nThanks for everything.<br>\nTerry Craft.
-(July 11th)<br>\nterrysl500@gmail.com\n\nWe had a terrific experience touring Old Town and Lindos with Costas.
-He was organized, entertaining, and engaged.<br>\nThank you.<br>\nBest, (July 8th)<br>\nSek<br>\nSKATHIRESAN1@mgh.harvard.edu\n\nThank you, we had a wonderful day today.
-We can't wait to visit your friendly, beautiful island again!<br>\nRhonda (July 5th)<br>\nrhondamarsh21547@aol.com\n\nNicholas, Thank you again for all of your help in planning our trip.
+    I'll tell anyone that comes to call you and we will write as nice of a review as possible.<br>\nThanks for everything.
+Terry Craft.
+(July 11th) Sioux Falls SD 57108 USA\n\nWe had a terrific experience touring Old Town and Lindos with Costas.
+He was organized, entertaining, and engaged.<br>\nThank you.
+Best, Sek (July 8th)  Newton MA USA\n\nThank you, we had a wonderful day today.
+We can't wait to visit your friendly, beautiful island again!<br>\nRhonda (July 5th) Bel Air Maryland USA\n\nNicholas, Thank you again for all of your help in planning our trip.
 We submitted a five star review to TripAdvisor.
 Hopefully we will visit Rhodes again in the future.<br>\nThanks again!
-(July 5th)<br>\nLee<br>\nnorris1010@verizon.net\n\nGood morning, We had a wonderful time spending the day with Mike.
+Lee (July 5th) Southborough MA USA\n\nGood morning, We had a wonderful time spending the day with Mike.
 He is vey knowledgeable and loves his job.
 He was a super driver.
 He explained to us any questions we had.
 He made a great day of memories for us.
 This tour has been the best since day one when we booked it.
 The communication between you and us has been great.
 You, Nicholas have been super too!<br>\nWe were able to capture some of the best photos we have ever taken on a cruise tour thanks to Mike.
 He is an asset to your company!!
 He takes heart in your company.
 Thanks again for a great day.
-I will also search Trip Advisor to leave wonderful feedback as well.<br>\nDavid and Pam (July 4th)<br>\nnews29697@aol.com\n\nThank you!
+I will also search Trip Advisor to leave wonderful feedback as well.<br>\nDavid and Pam (July 4th) Williamston SC USA\n\nThank you!
 It was truly a wonderful day, Emanuel was an amazing tour/driver.
-We look forward to hopefully returning to your beautiful island again.<br>\nJohn (July 4th)<br>\neislandroad@yahoo.com\n\nOur driver met us up promptly as we disembarked our cruise ship and customized our tour to view and explore the island the island of Rhodes within the mobility limits of the older member of our small group.
+We look forward to hopefully returning to your beautiful island again.<br>\nJohn (July 4th)<br>\neislandroad@yahoo.com\n\nOur
+    driver met us up promptly as we disembarked our cruise ship and customized our tour to view and explore the island the island of Rhodes within the mobility limits of the older member of our small group.
 Lunch was amazingly fresh with the opportunity to have the freshest octopus we enjoyed on our entire trip.
 The open verandah type balcony of the restaurant with sea breezes just added to the ambiance.
 It was a perfect day and I highly recommend.
 Nicholas always answered any of my pre-cruise questions promptly via email.<br>\nCarl<br>\ncarl@hmklawoffice.com>\n\nThanks
     Nicholas, We had a very pleasant and interesting day and will happily refer enquiries to you and Michael<br>\nDr Rolene and Dr Danny<br>\ndanny@lamm.com.au\n\nMy husband and I were on a Silversea cruise and wanted to do a private tour of Rhodes.
 Based